 After 2 to 4 days the eggs will hatch, and the larvae will eat their egg sacs for around a week, then they will start to swim and thrive.
 It is recommended to feed the young small and baby brine shrimp, vinegar eels, or nauplii.
 It is a good option to keep the youngsters in the breeding tank until they are 2 to 3 months old, and big enough and experienced enough to join your community in the large tank.

-In conclusion Bolivian Rams are perhaps one of the best freshwater fish to add to your tropical aquarium, or they could even be the first fish you purchase for your future freshwater community – the possibilities are truly endless!
+To conclude, Bolivian Rams are probably one of the best freshwater fish to add to your tropical aquarium, or they could even be the first fish you purchase for your future freshwater community – the possibilities are truly endless!
 Their price is fair, at roughly $5 per fish, however, they love being kept in groups, so stick to the recommended amount.

 Making sure you are correctly maintaining your tank is imperative, That means constantly cleaning the inside, replenishing the water, and not overfeeding!
 If these steps are followed you will certainly have these majestic little fish living happily and healthily within your community aquarium for many years.